Fraudsters aren’t slowing down in 2022. Here are common scams to look out for that you might not know about.

-With the pandemic still in full force across the globe, many scams are emerging that we never had to think about before.
+With the pandemic still in full force across the globe, scammers are creating new methods to steal information.
 When it comes to COVID-19, always question the source you’re receiving your information from.
-Rather than clicking on a vaccination sign-up link you found on social media, for example, visit your state or local health departments’ page to find the proper channels.
-If receive a text message from one of your health care providers, including your pharmacy, call to verify it’s really them before clicking on any links.
+For example, rather than clicking on a vaccination sign-up link you found on social media, visit vaccines.gov to find the vaccine you’re looking for in your area.
+If you receive a text message from one of your health care providers, including your pharmacy, call to verify it’s really them before clicking on any links.

-Also, once you do get your vaccine, don’t post your vaccination card to social media.
-It’ll have personal information on it, including your full name, date of birth, where you got your vaccine, and the dates you got it, making you a prime target for identity thieves.
+Once you get your vaccine, don’t post your vaccination card to social media.
+It has personal information on it, including your full name, date of birth, where you got your vaccine, and the dates you got it, making you a prime target for identity thieves.